AleksandrRodkin/FraudDetection/README.md

-# Fraud Detection API — Bank Account Application Classification
+# Bank Account Fraud Detection API

 ## Overview
 In today’s world, fraud in the financial sector remains one of the most pressing issues.